Aiven-Open/klaw-docs/docs/HowTo/topics/View-topic-events.md

    ![image](../../../static/images/topic/view-events2.png)

    :::note
-   Make sure the property `klaw.topiccontents.consumergroup.id` is enabled cluster-api application.
+   Make sure the property `klaw.topiccontents.consumergroup.id` is enabled cluster-API application.
 You may change the value of the consumer group.
-   However, an acl has to be created to allow this consumer group to read the messages from Klaw host machine.
+   However, an ACL has to be created to allow this consumer group to read the messages from Klaw host machine.
    :::

 5. After the selection, messages will be displayed.